212-988-4040 Menu

 About Capsular Contracture Surgery

 Dr. Antell's capsular contracture treatment in NYC is an outpatient procedure.
 Be sure to arrange for a family member or friend to drive you home after your surgery and stay with you for the night.
-Expect some pain and swelling for a couple of days after surgery.
-Dr. Antell will prescribe pain medication to help you stay comfortable.
+Except for some discomfort and swelling, Dr. Antell will prescribe discomfort medication to help you stay comfortable.
 Soreness and swelling may last for several weeks.

-Your breasts will take a few months to fully heal and settle into their new position, but the worst of the swelling will fade in about two weeks.
-Avoid heavy lifting or exercise for 1.5 months.
+Most people return to desk-type of weeks in a matter of days.
+Your breasts will take a few months to fully heal and settle into their new position, but the majority of the swelling will fade in about two weeks.
+Avoid heavy lifting or strenuous exercise for 2-3 weeks.
+Typically we recommend walking up to four miles per day the day after surgery.

 Capsular Contracture Treatment